-(Subsequent References from Same Author)

-If you used more than one source from the same author, you would write a full reference for each the first time they are used and then you would include a portion of the title (i.e., enough to differentiate them) with each subsequent reference.
+All you need is the last name of the author (or authors if more than one) and the page number.
+Do not use op. cit. or ibid. as those forms are out of style and - more importantly - usually done incorrectly.
+(Subsequent References from Same Author) If you used more than one source from the same author, you would write a full reference for each the first time they are used and then you would include a portion of the title (i.e., just enough of the title to differentiate them) with each subsequent reference.
 2 Wasniek, The Big Important Book..., p.
 45.